openservicebrokerapi/servicebroker/profile.md

 The list of properties within the Context Object can vary depending on which Service Broker API is being invoked and which Platform is being used.
-This section will define a set of properties for each platform and specify when each is meant to be used.
+This section will define a set of properties for each Platform and specify when each is meant to be used.
 Platforms MAY choose to provide additional properties beyond the ones defined in this document.